Theodore Roosevelt: Rhetoric of righteousness

 Roosevelt's rhetoric was characterized by an intense moralism of personal righteousness.
 The tone was typified by his denunciation of "predatory wealth" in a message he sent Congress in January 1908 calling for passage of new labor laws:

 Predatory wealth--of the wealth accumulated on a giant scale by all forms of iniquity, ranging from the oppression of wageworkers to unfair and unwholesome methods of crushing out competition, and to defrauding the public by stock jobbing and the manipulation of securities.
 Certain wealthy men of this stamp, whose conduct should be abhorrent to every man of ordinarily decent conscience, and who commit the hideous wrong of teaching our young men that phenomenal business success must ordinarily be based on dishonesty, have during the last few months made it apparent that they have banded together to work for a reaction.
 Their endeavor is to overthrow and discredit all who honestly administer the law, to prevent any additional legislation which would check and restrain them, and to secure if possible a freedom from all restraint which will permit every unscrupulous wrongdoer to do what he wishes unchecked provided he has enough money....The methods by which the Standard Oil people and those engaged in the other combinations of which I have spoken above have achieved great fortunes can only be justified by the advocacy of a system of morality which would also justify every form of criminality on the part of a labor union, and every form of violence, corruption, and fraud, from murder to bribery and ballot box stuffing in politics.

+Roosevelt and racial issues

+During the Progressive Era of 1890–1919, the political and social status of African Americans in both the South and the North were at their lowest point, representing a post-Civil War nadir.
+Roosevelt did not personally display the level of racial animus that others of the era did.
+He included black soldiers in his Rough Rider unit in 1898.
+He invited the nation's leading Black spokesman, Booker T. Washington, to dinner at the White House in October 1901, and routinely took Washington's advice in how to distribute patronage jobs to Black Republicans.

+Despite such outreach, however, he supported the downward trend.

+During a southern tour in 1905 he admonished the African American voters to accept white supremacy and boasted to whites that his mother was from Georgia.
+In the middle of his second term the President dismissed an entire battalion of black soldiers who colluded and refused to obey his explicit orders to report the names of soldiers who attacked white civilians in Brownsville, Texas.
+In 1912 when launching the Bull Moose Party, he mobilized only white men in the South, while President Taft was mobilizing both races there.